Nima-Fr/TryHackMe/Daily_Bugle/README.md

 	* This is a simple and powerful web server application and it requires a server with PHP and either MySQL, PostgreSQL or SQL Server to run.
 ~~~

-Running `joomscan` wiuld reveal the full version which is 3.7.0:
+Running `joomscan` will reveal the full version which is 3.7.0:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/thm/dailyBugle]